jakecarlson1/machine-learning-labs/README.md

 ## Lab 5 - Evaluation and Multi-Layer Perceptron
 Implementing a multi-layer perceptron to perform classification of truck and automobile images in the CIFAR-10 data set.

+## Lab 6 - Wide and Deep Networks
+Using Keras and TensorFlow to implement a classification network with a wide branch and a deep branch.
+Two deep branch architectures are proposed.
+The best architecture is choosen and compared to our custom multi-layer perceptron implementation from Lab 5.

 ## ICA 1
 Using numpy and scikit-learn to perform linear classification on a diabetes data set.